Posted on Sunday, May 15th, 2022 at 10:05 pm

 The process of navigating a disability claim can be difficult and confusing.
 This can be a devastating experience if you’ve already applied for a wheelchair to be paid for by Medicare and been denied.
 You need to speak with an experienced disability lawyer to understand your options.

-Contact Abell and Capitan Law today at (267) 419-7888 to speak with one of our long term disability lawyers.
+Contact Abell and Capitan Law today at (267) 419-7888, or reach out to us online to speak with one of our long-term disability lawyers.
 You should not have to worry about how you will get your disability needs met.
 Let us put your mind at ease so you can focus on your recovery and moving forward with your life.